RanimBenMbarek/ProjetMobile/readme.md

 ####  MVVM Architecture

-##### Model
-It represents the data and business logic.
+##### Model : Represents the data and business logic.
 In this context, it interacts with the Google Books API .

-##### ViewModel
+##### ViewModel :
 - **BookViewModel**:
     - Manages data for the UI, including popular books, categorized books, and book details.
     - Handles user interactions, such as search queries and book requests.
 - **NetworkErrorViewModel** :
   - Specialized ViewModel responsible for checking internet connectivity.

-###### View
-It represents the UI and displays data provided by the ViewModel
+##### View : Represents the UI and displays data provided by the ViewModel